JDRIVO/rTorrent-Disk-Checker/README.md

                  - a torrent is added by any program (autodl-irssi, RSS Downloader etc)
                  - a torrent is added remotely or directly

 This program checks your available disk space.
 If your free disk space is not large enough to accommodate a pending torrent, the program will delete torrents based on criteria defined in [config.py](https://github.com/JDRIVO/rTorrent-Disk-Checker/blob/master/config.py).
 If your disk space is still too low, the torrent will be sent to rTorrent in a stopped state.
-You can choose to receive an email, Pushbullet, Pushover, Telegram or Slack notification if this occurs.
+You can choose to receive an email, Pushbullet, Pushover, Telegram, Discord or Slack notification if this occurs.

 ## Requirements
 * rTorrent 0.9.7+